-Rosemary Garza is Associate Director of Global Government Affairs for Medtronic.
-In her role, she strives to distinguish Medtronic as an industry leader in medical technology and aims to promote her company’s mission of improving healthcare for patients around the world.
-As Associate Director, she works with U.S. Members of Congress and U.S. Federal Agencies where her primary goal is to achieve a fair legislative balance between healthcare policy and government regulation.
+Rosemary Garza serves as Associate Director of Global Government Affairs for Medtronic.
+In this capacity, Ms. Garza works with Members of Congress and U.S. federal agencies to advance healthcare policies that promote therapy innovation, globalization and economic value.
+Ms. Garza strives to distinguish Medtronic as an industry leader in medical technologies and hospital solutions that not only improve healthcare for patients around the world but, provide cost-effective innovations for hospitals, health systems, and medical providers.
 Ms. Garza comes to her role at Medtronic after serving 7.5 years with the U.S. House of Representatives where she worked for U.S. Energy and Commerce Committee Representatives Gene Green (TX-29) and Charlie Gonzalez (TX-20).
-Rosemary Garza was born in Brownsville and raised in Houston, Texas.
-She is a graduate from the University of Houston with a Bachelor of Art Degree in Political Science and a Minor in Spanish.
-Ms. Garza also has a Master of Public Health (MPH) from George Washington University.
-Ms. Garza is an avid tennis player and a member of the Capitol Hill Tennis Club.
+Ms. Garza was born in Brownsville and raised in Houston, Texas.
+Ms. Garza is a graduate from the University of Houston with a B.A. in Political Science and a Minor in Spanish.
+Ms. Garza also has a Master in Public Health (MPH) from George Washington University.
+Ms. Garza is a member of Women in Government Relations and Hispanic Lobbyist Association.
+She is also an avid tennis player and longtime member of the Capitol Hill Tennis Club.

 Brooke Oberwetter is the manager of external affairs for policy at Facebook, where she manages the company’s relationships with think tanks, public policy advocacy organizations, and other civil society groups across a range of public policy issues.
 Previously, Brooke worked on Facebook’s communications team and managed Facebook’s Small Business Boost program and Safety Roadshow program.
 Before joining Facebook, Brooke was a policy analyst at New Media Strategies in Arlington, VA.
 She served as manager of strategic communications at USTelecom, and has worked in public policy research roles at the Competitive Enterprise Institute and the Cato Institute.
 Brooke is a fifth-generation Texan, hailing from Dallas.
 She holds a B.A. in political science from Denison University in Granville, Ohio, and pursued her Master of Public Policy at American University.
 She lives in Alexandria, VA, with her husband and two children.